peiva-git/basketball_detector/README.md

 export LD_LIBRARY_PATH=$CONDA_PREFIX/lib/:$LD_LIBRARY_PATH
 ```

-You can automatize the process of adding the environment variables
+You can automate the process of adding the environment variables
 to execute automatically each time you activate your
 conda environment by running the following commands:
 ```shell